 4. Indoor puppy training: Stop Your Puppy from Chewing Things

 Chewing is a natural behavior for puppies, but it can be frustrating when they chew on your belongings.
 To prevent this, provide your puppy with plenty of safe chew toys and rotate them regularly to keep things interesting.
 You can also use a crate or exercise pen to confine your puppy when you cannot supervise them directly.
-Finally, make sure to praise your puppy when they chew on their toys instead of your possessions.
+To wrap up, make sure to praise your puppy when they chew on their toys instead of your possessions.

-In conclusion, dog training requires dedication, time, and effort, but it’s worth it to have a well-behaved and lovable companion.
+In summary, dog training requires dedication, time, and effort, but it’s worth it to have a well-behaved and lovable companion.
 By answering these frequently asked questions, we hope to empower you to become a confident and effective dog trainer.

-Common Questions People Ask
+Other Questions People Ask